“Daddy, when they get old, where is it the animals in the circus go to retire?”

 “Tell me, Daddy, tell me what happened!”

 “It was night-time.
-The old man noticed that his truck was swerving when he went round corners, but he didn’t think about the elephant.
+The old man noticed that his truck was swerving when he went around corners, but he didn’t think about the elephant.
 He just thought that the trailer must be a bit more heavily loaded than usual.”

 “And something happened, did it?”

 “A disaster!
 They were going through a village when the truck tipped over on a bend.
 It slid along on its side and stopped.
-But in the accident, the back doors came open and all the animals ran away!”
+But in the accident, the back doors flew open and all the animals ran away!”